stolostron/acm-qe-assistant/runbooks/component-keywords.md

 ## Component Name - alc

 ### Product bug
+ 1. subscription is not ready within time limit
+ 2. Route is not ready within time limit

 ### Automation bug
   1. Expected to find element
   2. Expected to find content
-  3. command exited with a non-zero code
+  3. because the command exited with a non-zero code
-  4. subscription is not ready
-  5. to include
+  4. to include

 ### System issue
   1. Timed out retrying
   2. before all. that means dependent package not be installed
+  3. not ready within time limit

 ## Component Name - Obs

 ### Product bug
   1. should have 3 but got 2 ready replicas
+  2. should have 1 but got 0 ready replicas

 ### Automation bug
   1. not found